d0gg0d/PG13/README.md

 	-Return the name of the Domain used by the Exchange Server and quit -Return the name of the Domain used by the Exchange Server and prepend to the userlist -Threading
+	-Display all hits at the end
+	-Indicate when guessing is done

 If you have any tips for improvements, please message me or write an issue post.